Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Proposed method

 \section{Proposed method}

-In this section, we will propose an analytical method for finding expected hitting times of a random walk on an undirected and connected graph $G$.
-The connectedness of the graph does not constitute a major restriction to our method due to the availability of efficient algorithms for finding connected components of an undirected graph.
+In this section, we give an analytical method to calculate the expected hitting times of random walks on an undirected, connected and simple graph $G$.
+The connectedness of the graph is not a major restriction to our method due to the availability of efficient algorithms for finding connected components of an undirected graph.
+Because we are considering a social network of users who would have relationships only with others, we demand that the graph should be simple, meaning that none of the nodes are self-looped.

-The adjacency matrix of this graph is $A$, which is a $|\mathbb{V}| \times |\mathbb{V}|$ matrix ($\mathbb{V}$ is the set of vertices in the graph, and $|\mathbb{V}|$ is the cardinality of the set), with matrix elements $A_{ij} = 1$ if there is an edge between node $i$ and node $j$, otherwise $A_{ij} = 0$.
-Because we are considering a social network of users who would have relationships only with others, we demand that the graph in this paper should be simple, meaning that none of the nodes are self-looped.
-The matrix dimension $|\mathbb{V}|$ is the number of nodes in the graph, and the number of non-zero matrix elements of $A$ gives us the edge number. $A$ is symmetric if graph $G$ is undirected, or else it is generally non-symmetric.
+The graph $G$ consists of vertices that constitute a set $\mathbb{V}$ and edges that connect these vertices.
+We denote an edge as $e_{ij}$ if it connects two vertices $i$ and $j$.
+The cardinality of set $\mathbb{V}$ is indicated by $|\mathbb{V}|$.
+Denote the adjacency matrix of this graph as $A$, whose dimension is $|\mathbb{V}| \times |\mathbb{V}|$, with matrix elements $A_{ij} = 1$ if there is an edge between node $i$ and node $j$, and $A_{ij} = 0$ otherwise.
+For a simple graph, we always have $A_{ii} = 0, \forall i \in \mathbb{V}$.
+The dimension of $A$ is the number of nodes in the graph, and the number of non-zero matrix elements is the edge number (or twice the edge number if all edges are undirected). $A$ is symmetric if graph $G$ is undirected, or else it is generally non-symmetric.
+We can associate weights to the edges and use $w_{ij}$ to denote the weight of edge $e_{ij}$.
+The degree of vertex $i$ is defined as $D_{i} = \sum_{j}w_{ij}$.

-In this paper, we are trying to calculate the probability of reaching a target node from any other node in the graph, whereas in a directed graph, a node may not be reachable from another node, thus here we only consider undirected and connected graphs for which the adjacency matrix is always symmetric.
-Furthermore, our method also applies to weighted graphs, for which $A_{ij} = w > 0$ if the edge connecting node $i$ to $j$ has weight $w$, and $A_{ij} = 0$ if there is no edge between nodes $i$ and $j$.